18F/identity-partners-site/_pages/product.md

 ## Accessibility standards/compliance for Section 508

 We follow all accessibility standards and we comply with 508.
 You can find 18F's [accessibility checklist](https://pages.18f.gov/accessibility/checklist), and learn more about the [tools we use](https://pages.18f.gov/accessibility/tools) to ensure all our products and services are 508 compliant.

+# Footnotes:

+* Login.gov's IAL2 implementation substantially conforms to NIST SP 800-63A while a fully conformant and certified flow is still under development.